This article expands on what I wrote several years ago in Each database table requires its own class.

 Then your implementation was obviously faulty.
 Mine was not.
 Perhaps you need to rethink your ideas on how OOP should be implemented and concentrate, as I do, on producing results instead of following arbitrary rules.

-The idea that I should have a single Model class to handle those 11 tables is ridiculous enough, but when you couple it with the idea followed by some programmers that the Model should be handled by a single Controller this, in my humble opinion, transforms it from the ridiculous to the idiotic.
+The idea that I should have a single Model class to handle all those tables in an association or aggregation is ridiculous enough, but when you couple it with the idea followed by some programmers that the Model should be handled by a single Controller this, in my humble opinion, transforms it from the ridiculous to the idiotic.
 I find the whole idea so amusing that sometimes I laugh so hard I can feel the tears running down my trouser leg.
 The purpose of OOP is supposed to be the creation of more reusable code as the more code you can reuse then the less code you have to write and the quicker you can finish, which means higher levels of productivity.
 My methodology provides me with a vast amount of reusable code, as explained in more detail in Why I don't do Domain Driven Design, which makes me far more productive than most other programmers.
 If my levels of productivity are better then surely the methodology which produces that level of productivity must surely be better?

 If you think that my claims of greater productivity are at best exaggerated or at worst a bare-faced lie then you should take this challenge.
 If you cannot achieve within five minutes with YOUR methods what I can achieve within five minutes with MY methods, all without writing a single line of code, then I shall conclude that any criticisms which you keep throwing in my direction are not worth the toilet paper on which they are written and that you are talking out of the wrong end of your alimentary canal.
-Instead of simply claiming that your methods are superior I challenge you to prove it.
+Instead of simply claiming that your methods are superior to mine I challenge you to prove it.
 Either put up or shut up.

 The Command Query Responsibility Segregation (CQRS) pattern deals with the notion that you can use a different model to update information than the model you use to read information.
 For some situations, this separation can be valuable, but beware that for most systems CQRS adds risky complexity.
 The above article contains the following statements:

-The mainstream approach people use for interacting with an information system is to treat it as a CRUD datastore.
+The mainstream approach people use for interacting with an information system is to treat it as a CRUD data store.
 By this I mean that we have mental model of some record structure where we can Create new records, Read records, Update existing records, and Delete records when we're done with them.
 In the simplest case, our interactions are all about storing and retrieving these records.

 As our needs become more sophisticated we steadily move away from that model.
 We may want to look at the information in a different way to the record store, perhaps collapsing multiple records into one, or forming virtual records by combining information for different places.
 On the update side we may find validation rules that only allow certain combinations of data to be stored, or may even infer data to be stored that's different from that we provide.